makostadima/r-novice-intermediate-cambridge-june2015/03-seeking-help.md

 help(function_name)
 ~~~

-This will load up a help page in RStudio (or as plain text in R by itself).
+These functions will display the requested help page at the bottom left panel in RStudio (or as plain text in R).

 Each help page is broken down into sections:

- - Description: An extended description of what the function does.
+ - Description: an extended description of what the function does.
- - Usage: The arguments of the function and their default values.
+ - Usage: the arguments of the function and their default values.
- - Arguments: An explanation of the data each argument is expecting.
+ - Arguments: an explanation of the data each argument expects.
- - Details: Any important details to be aware of.
+ - Details: any important details to be aware of.
- - Value: The data the function returns.
+ - Value: the data the function returns and in which type.
- - See Also: Any related functions you might find useful.
+ - See Also: any related functions you might find useful.
- - Examples: Some examples for how to use the function.
+ - Examples: some examples on how to use the function.

 Different functions might have different sections, but these are the main ones you should be aware of.

 > #### Tip: Reading help files {.callout}
 >
 > One of the most daunting aspects of R is the large number of functions
 > available.
-It would be prohibitive, if not impossible to remember the
+It is impossible to remember the
 > correct usage for every function you use.
 Luckily, the help files
 > mean you don't have to!
 >